rdhyee/Wuthering-Heights_768/README.rst

 =====================
-The War of the Worlds
+Wuthering Heights
 =====================
-:Title: The War of the Worlds
-:Author: Wells, H. G. (Herbert George), 1866-1946
+:Title: Wuthering Heights
+:Author: Brontë, Emily, 1818-1848
 :Language: en
 :LCC: PR
 :Subject:
+    | Love stories
-    | Science fiction
+    | Psychological fiction
+    | Foundlings -- Fiction
+    | Heathcliff (Fictitious character : Brontë) -- Fiction
+    | Triangles (Interpersonal relations) -- Fiction
-    | War stories
+    | Domestic fiction
-    | Space warfare -- Fiction
+    | Yorkshire (England) -- Fiction
-    | Martians -- Fiction
+    | Rural families -- Fiction
-    | Mars (Planet) -- Fiction
+    | Rejection (Psychology) -- Fiction
-    | Imaginary wars and battles -- Fiction
+    | Revenge -- Fiction

-:Book id: 36
+:Book id: 768

-This is a git repository of the source files for the book The War of the Worlds by Wells, H. G. (Herbert George), 1866-1946.
+This is a git repository of the source files for the book Wuthering Heights by Brontë, Emily, 1818-1848.
 This book is in the Public Domain, see the LICENSE file for details.

 Found an error?
 ===============